PCI Compliance

 Oops!
 Something went wrong while submitting the form.

-• SAQ: An SAQ helps merchants categorized in Levels 2 to 4 self-assess their adherence to PCI DSS requirements based on the specific business processes and the methods they use to handle payment card data.
-There are several types of SAQs, each tailored to different types of businesses and payment processing methods.
+• SAQ: An SAQ helps merchants categorized in Levels 2 to 4 self-assess their compliance based on the specific business processes and the methods they use to handle payment card data.
+Different types of this questionnaire exist to serve different businesses and their unique payment processing systems.

 • ROC: A ROC is a more formal document prepared by a Qualified Security Assessor (QSA) or an Internal Security Assessor (ISA).
 This type of documentation is often only expected of Level 1 merchants and must be completed as an independent evaluation conducted by one of the qualified third parties listed before.
 A ROC includes detailed information about your systems, processes, and controls related to the protection of cardholder data.

-Following the completion of either the SAQ or ROC assessment, your business can receive an AOC, serving as tangible evidence that your organization operates securely and is PCI compliant.
+Following the completion of either the SAQ or ROC assessment, your business can receive an AOC, serving as tangible evidence that your organization operates securely.

 • Continuing to meet the security needs of the payment industry